 Finnvera's long-term acquisition of funds takes place primarily by issuing bonds under the Euro Medium Term Note (EMTN) programme of EUR 15.0 billion.
 The programme is guaranteed by the State of Finland.
-Short-term funding is acquired through a State-guaranteed Euro Commercial Paper Ioan facility (ECP).
-Both Moody's and Fitch have rated the Ioan programme.
+Short-term funding is acquired through a State-guaranteed Euro Commercial Paper loan facility (ECP).
+Both Moody's and Fitch have rated the loan programme.
 The rating given by Moody's to Finnvera is Aa1 and that given by Fitch is AA+.

 As defined in the Act on Finnvera, the outstanding principal of Stateguaranteed loans cannot exceed the equivalent of EUR 15.0 billion.
-At the end of 2021, the principal of the loans guaranteed by the State totalled EUR 10.0 billion (EUR 9.7 billion).
+At the end of 2023, the principal of the loans guaranteed by the State totalled EUR 10.9 billion (10.1).

 Finnvera uses the acquired funds both for financing export credits and for SME and midcap financing.
-By means of currency and interest rate swaps, Finnvera converts the funds acquired into euros or US dollars, depending on the final use of the funds.
+By means of currency swaps, Finnvera converts the funds acquired into euros or US dollars, depending on the final use of the funds.
 Finnvera trades in currency and interest derivative products only for hedging purposes.